How To Host A Sequel Wedding

 Destination weddings often mean getting the legal documents completed before or after the overseas wedding.
 Many of their good friends and family may not have made this guest list for the destination wedding.
 So, a sequel wedding allows for the larger party and celebrations to take place at home while avoiding excluding guests from the celebrations.

 Two people do not have to have the same religion to fall in love.
-However, for those in interfaith relationships, it may be a wish to celebrate both faiths by having two ceremonies.
+However, for those in interfaith relationships, you may want to celebrate both faiths by having two ceremonies.
 A sequel wedding allows for each faith to be acknowledged and celebrated.
 Some choose to do this by having the legally-binding ceremony at a registry office and enjoying a symbolic ceremony led by an independant celebrant who can ensure the inclusion of both faiths in the ceremony.

 Family and friends